JonesN3/spotify_terminal/README.md

 The project is in early development, and cannot be considered stable!

 The aim of this project is to create a usable spotify client that have few dependencies, so it can be used on virtually any linux machine.

+As of now it supports adding playlists to a play queue by using name or index number of the playlist.
+The queue can be shuffled.
+You can also search for songs or select a spesific song in a playlist and add those to the queue.
+The play queue, playlists, and the playlist rootlist are printable.

 Dependencies
 ------------